 As climate policymaking becomes increasingly informed by model simulations, it becomes crucial for researchers to better understand how climate-energy-economy models work, how they are used, and how to inform policymaking through their output.
 The NAVIGATE and ENGAGE projects, funded by the European Union’s Horizon 2020 research and innovation programme, therefore held a Summer School aimed at providing advanced training for young international scholars, advanced PhD students and early postdoc fellows, working on integrated assessment models.

-The Summer School will be organized by the RFF-CMCC European Institute on Economics and the Environment (EIEE) and will take place at Lake Como, Villa del Grumello, from 3rd to 7th July 2023.
+The Summer School was organized by the RFF-CMCC European Institute on Economics and the Environment (EIEE) and took place at Lake Como, Villa del Grumello, from 3rd to 7th July 2023.

 Structure of the week

 - 8 lectures about IAMs, including an introductory presentation on IAMs and their role as input to global stock stake and policy analysis.

 - Interactive poster sessions where the student will be invited to present their work.